grayson-arendt/Lunabotics-2024/README.md

 ## Running Robot

 Each launch/cpp file should be ran in a new terminal window.
-There are more steps now than before because of the upgrade to the Kraken X60s.
-The Kraken X60s use Phoenix 6, while Talon SRXs are stuck with Phoenix 5.
-Therefore, they cannot be ran together from a launch file because they need the libraries linked separately.
-It is inconvenient, but it is the only way to get them to work together.

 `Note: unplug and replug in the T265 after booting up the NUC, it will not detect it if it is not replugged in again.`